LemmyNet/rfcs/0000-plugins.md

 ## Plugin Licensing

 Plugins can use any [OSI-approved open source licenses](https://opensource.org/licenses).
 Unlike Lemmy's AGPL license, most of them don't require sharing the source code with people who use it over a network, so the source code only needs to be made available to server admins.
+This also allows for for paid plugins.

 # Drawbacks